eddiegulay/Easy-Route/README.md

 # Easy-Route
-PHP URL Routing manager

-# Router Class

-This is a simple PHP class that can be used to handle URL routing in a web application.
+This is a simple PHP router class that allows you to define and handle routes for your web application.
+The router class can handle various HTTP methods (GET, POST, etc.) and can extract parameters from the URL path.

-## Usage
+## Router Class Usage

 To use the `Router` class in your project, follow these steps: